syntithenai/opensnips/README.md

 ### Audio Server

+The default setup assumes that there is an external microphone available to ALSA on hw:1,0.
+See docker-compose.yml and docker-images/rasa/snips-services/asound*.conf for variations in sound setup corresponding to which audioserver is used and how.

 The audio server sends and recieves audio data over MQTT.
 The server sends a constant stream of messages to subscribed clients, 256 samples long frames, signed 16bit, mono, 16000Hz each frame in its own .wav container.

 The server can receive and play audio samples of arbitrary length in the same format.

+At this time, a bug in the audio server is negatively but not terminally affecting hotword and speech recognition so the official server is enabled by default.

 ### Hotword Server